 4 Kbytes of Flash/EE Data Memory are available to the user and can be accessed indirectly via a group of registers mapped into the Special Function Register (SFR) area.
-Access to the Flash/EE Data memory is discussed in detail later as part of the Flash/EE Memory section in this data sheet.
+Access to the Flash/EE Data memory is discussed in detail in the Flash/EE Memory section.